jemmy512/book-notes/linux/linux-mem.md

         goto out;
     }

-    /*
-    * Global reclaim will swap to prevent OOM even with no
-    * swappiness, but memcg users want to use this knob to
-    * disable swapping for individual groups completely when
-    * using the memory controller's swap limit feature would be
-    * too expensive.
-    */
     if (cgroup_reclaim(sc) && !swappiness) {
         scan_balance = SCAN_FILE;
         goto out;
     }

-    /*
-    * Do not apply any pressure balancing cleverness when the
-    * system is close to OOM, scan both anon and file equally
-    * (unless the swappiness setting disagrees with swapping).
-    */
     if (!sc->priority && swappiness) {
         scan_balance = SCAN_EQUAL;
         goto out;
     }

-    /*
-    * If the system is almost out of file pages, force-scan anon.
-    */
     if (sc->file_is_tiny) {
         scan_balance = SCAN_ANON;
         goto out;
     }

-    /*
-    * If there is enough inactive page cache, we do not reclaim
-    * anything from the anonymous working right now.
-    */
     if (sc->cache_trim_mode) {
         scan_balance = SCAN_FILE;
         goto out;